payherepayments/payhere-starter-fundraising/README.md

 ## Deploy

-You can deploy to pretty much any host, however for the fastest speeds we recommend Netlify, now.sh or any static site optimised hosting that you are familiar with.
+You can deploy to any host–however for the fastest speeds we recommend Netlify, Zeit Now or any other static site hosting that you are familiar with.

 ### Netlify

-We recommend deploying using [netlify](https://www.netlify.com/), it's got a very generous free tier and serves your site at blazing speeds on their global CDN.
-You’ll want to push your site up to GitHub, then sign in to netlify and add a new site, it will auto-detect the build command and public folder and update every time you push up changes.
-For more info, check out their [excellent docs](https://docs.netlify.com/#get-started).
+If you are unsure, we recommend deploying using [netlify](https://www.netlify.com/).
+It has got a very generous free tier and serves your site at blazing speeds on their global CDN.

+To get started:
+1. Publish this project up to GitHub
+2. Sign up/sign in to netlify and add a new site
+3. You will be guided through the process of selecing your GitHub project
+4. Netlify will auto-detect the build command and public folder
+5. Done, your site should now be on Netlify and update every time you push up changes

+For more info, check out Netlify’s [excellent docs](https://docs.netlify.com/#get-started).

-### Now.sh
+### Zeit Now

-You can also deploy effortlessly to [Now](https://zeit.co/home) with a single command (once your signed up).
+You can also deploy effortlessly to [Now](https://zeit.co/home) with a single command.

 ```sh
 # Make sure it’s installed first